MU Partnership for Educational Renewal

 Mike Pullis - Co-Director, MPER

-Michael Pullis, Department Chair and Associate Professor for the Special Education Department in the MU College of Education.
+Michael Pullis, Associate Dean in the MU College of Education.
 He entered the field of education in 1972 when he completed his bachelor’s degree from Southern Illinois University.
 One year later he completed his master’s in special education from Southern Illinois and then his Ph.D from University of California at Los Angeles in 1979.
 He has also served as Associate Dean of Academic Programs and Graduate Studies at MU.
 He has given 17 years of service to the MU College of Education.

 In addition to his current role as department chair, he accepted the position as Interim Co-Director for the MU Partnership for Educational Renewal in September 2007.